To promote socio-economic integration of asylum seekers, refugees, migrants and South Africans "in need" by facilitating access to employment.

-- To provide clients with the resources and support needed for successful employment applications.
+- To provide clients with resources and support needed for successful employment applications

-- To facilitate training in skills that are necessary to find employment, encouraging a proactive approach and ensuring knowledge on rights and responsibilities.
+- To facilitate training in skills that are necessary to find employment, encouraging a proactive approach and ensuring knowledge of rights and responsibilities

-- To promote the inclusion of foreign professionals into the relevant occupational sectors.
+- To promote the inclusion of foreign professionals into the relevant formal occupational sectors

 Foreign Professionals Desk